yoonmioh/SuppInfoProtoLexicon/README.md

 # SuppInfoProtoLexicon
-Supplementary Materials for the paper "Adults' Proto-Lexicon"
+Supplementary Materials for the paper "An Adult Proto-lexicon"

 This supporting data contains:
 - an Rmarkdown script